GoogleChrome/developer.chrome.com/site/en/docs/extensions/whatsnew/index.md

 This update also includes a new two step verification requirement to publish on the Chrome Web Store.
 [Read the blog post](/blog/policy-update-2sv/) for more information.

-### Blog post: Extension actions in Manifest V3 {: #new-blog-post-extension-actions-in-manifest-v3 }
+### Blog post: extension actions in Manifest V3 {: #new-blog-post-extension-actions-in-manifest-v3 }

 June 23, 2021